Packit Onboarding Guide

 • job: the type of the job, the feature you want Packit to do.

-• trigger: when the job is run (pull_request, commit or release).
+• trigger: when the job is run (pull_request, commit, release, or ignore).

 • additional information needed for the job (like what targets to build, for what branch to run the job,…)